appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 ## Prerequisites
 Ensure that you complete the following steps before starting the update process.

-* At least 2 GB of free storage.
+* For backup and update tasks, you need at least 2 GB of free storage.
-* Create a backup of the Appsmith instance before a manual update.
-Refer to the [Backup Appsmith Instance](/getting-started/setup/instance-management/appsmithctl#backup-appsmith-instance) section.
+* You need to create a backup of the Appsmith instance before a manual update.
+To create a backup, see the [Backup Appsmith Instance](/getting-started/setup/instance-management/appsmithctl#backup-appsmith-instance) section.
 * If you are on a version earlier than v1.9.2, first upgrade to version v1.9.2.
-Refer to the [Checkpoint version and upgrade](/getting-started/setup/instance-management#checkpoint-version-and-upgrades) section.
+To upgrade, see the [Checkpoint version and upgrade](/getting-started/setup/instance-management#checkpoint-version-and-upgrades) section.

 ## Docker Compose
 Follow the below steps on Docker or platforms that use `docker-compose`.
 For example, AWS AMI or DigitalOcean.